Random walks and L\'evy processes as rough paths: Iid arrays and L e vy processes in Lie groups

-\begin{proposition} Let $X_{nj}$ be an iid array in $G$ and $\X^n$ the associated random walk.
-Let $\theta$ be defined by~\eqref{eq_largestScaleFunc}.
-Suppose that $\X^n$ converges in law to a L{\'e}vy process in $G$.
-Then $\theta$ scales the array $X_{nj}$. \end{proposition}
+\begin{remark} Suppose that $\theta$ is defined by~\eqref{eq_largestScaleFunc} and that $X_{nj}$ is an iid array in $G$ such that the associated random walk converges in law to a L{\'e}vy process.
+Then a simple consequence of Theorem~\ref{thm_iidConvLevy} is that $\theta$ scales the array $X_{nj}$. \end{remark}